Soil and water quality

 Soils and water quality have to be managed during road construction and in the operation of the state road network to prevent environmental pollution.

-Roads and Maritime Services must also identify and manage acid sulfate soil and rock during construction to prevent potential pollution events and to make sure that structural damage does not occur due to the presence of acidic runoff.
-Roads and Maritime must also consider the environmental condition of land, and identify potentially contaminated sites in the purchase, use and sale of land.
+Roads and Maritime must identify and manage acid sulfate soil and rock during construction to prevent potential pollution events and to make sure that structural damage does not occur due to the presence of acidic runoff.
+We also must consider the environmental condition of land, and identify potentially contaminated sites in the purchase, use and sale of land.

 Water quality management